CS-Ashwin-Joshi/docs/content/appstore/app-services/email-service.md

 You can configure your environments with email addresses that you wish to use to send emails by using the Communication Services Console.

+{{% alert type="info" %}}For paid subscriptions customers can configure upto 5 from email addresses and for trial subscriptions customers can configure at most 1 from email address.{{% /alert %}}

 ![cs-console](attachments/email-service/cs-console.png)

 You can use the **Email ID** text input box to provide sender's email address.